Leopold II, Holy Roman Emperor: Grand Duke of Tuscany

 In line with the theories of the Age of Enlightenment, he enlarged La Specola with medical waxworks and other exhibits, aiming to educate Florentines in the empirical observation of natural laws.

 Leopold also approved and collaborated on the development of a political constitution, said to have anticipated by many years the promulgation of the French constitution and which presented some similarities with the Virginia Bill of Rights of 1778.
 Leopold's concept of this was based on respect for the political rights of citizens and on a harmony of power between the executive and the legislative.
 However, it could not be put into effect because Leopold moved to Vienna to become emperor in 1790, and because it was so radically new that it garnered opposition even from those who might have benefited from it.

 Leopold developed and supported many social and economic reforms.
 Smallpox inoculation was made systematically available, and an early institution for the rehabilitation of juvenile delinquents was founded.
 Leopold also introduced radical reforms to the system of neglect and inhumane treatment of those deemed mentally ill.
-On 23 January 1774, the "legge sui pazzi" (law on the insane) was established, the first of its kind to be introduced in Europe, allowing steps to be taken to hospitalize individuals deemed insane.
-A few years later Leopold undertook the project of building a new hospital, the Bonifacio Hospital.
+On 23 January 1774, the "legge sui pazzi" (law on the insane) was established, the first of its kind to be introduced in Europe, allowing steps to be taken to hospitalise individuals deemed insane.
+A few years later, Leopold undertook the project of building a new hospital, the Bonifacio Hospital.
 He used his skill at choosing collaborators to put a young physician, Vincenzo Chiarugi, at its head.
-Chiarugi and his collaborators introduced new humanitarian regulations in the running of the hospital and caring for the mentally ill patients, including banning the use of chains and physical punishment, and in so doing have been recognized as early pioneers of what later came to be known as the moral treatment movement.
+Chiarugi and his collaborators introduced new humanitarian regulations in the running of the hospital and caring for the mentally ill patients, including banning the use of chains and physical punishment, and in so doing have been recognised as early pioneers of what later came to be known as the moral treatment movement.